Mano people: Origins

 As Christianity spread to Northern Liberia during the 19th century, many Mano abandoned their traditional practices and took to western religious groups such as the Methodist and Catholic churches.
 Dr. George Way Harley, a missionary from the United States settled in Ganta and started the Ganta United Mission which later grew to high schools, hospitals and colleges (the mission station now houses the Winifred J. Harley School of Nursing named after his wife).
-Dr. Harley was also amused by the Mano culture mask ceremony.
-He bought many masks from the locals and established a museum in Cleveland, United States.
+Dr. Harley bought many masks from the locals and established a museum in Cleveland, United States.
 He died on November 7, 1966.
 His ashes were flown to Ganta to be buried near the mission station having spent over 35 years in Ganta.

 The Mano are excellent in arts and crafts; they are also gifted musicians and farmers.
 Mano are also in Guinea; it is common to see Mano towns in Guinea to have similar names cultures with that of their Liberian brothers.
 This is why during the Liberian Civil War, most Liberian Manos were welcomed and treated with great pity and hospitality by their Guineans brothers.
 In fact, during the great siege of Ganta, high ranking Manos in the Guinean Army provided military aid to Mano defenders in Liberia.

 Today, the region they occupied have common bustling towns in terms of trade and commerce mainly by their Dan brothers.
 The Manos have close culture and language similarity with the Gios (Dan).
 They are the two major tribes in Nimba county.